Thermal Barrier Coatings (TBCs): Advanced Heat Protection for Industrial Applications

 Linde is adept at fabricating thermal barrier coatings (TBCs) that exhibit superior durability and thermal shock resistance, which are vital for turbine engines, using EBPVD (Electron Beam Physical Vapor Deposition) technology.

-This method precisely deposits yttria-stabilized zirconia (YSZ), the predominant material for TBCs, known for its exceptional thermal insulation capabilities and resilience in high-temperature corrosive environments.
-The resulting fine columnar microstructures, which optimally orient in a <100> direction perpendicular to the substrate, significantly enhance the coatings' mechanical and thermal performance.
+This method precisely deposits yttria-stabilized zirconia (YSZ), the predominant material for TBCs, known for its exceptional thermal insulation capabilities and resilience in high-temperature environments.
+The resulting fine columnar microstructures, significantly enhance the coatings' mechanical and thermal performance.

 Adjusting EBPVD process parameters, including substrate temperature, deposition rate, and chamber pressure, allows for meticulous control over the microstructure and porosity, thereby tuning the thermal conductivity and durability of the TBCs.
-Moreover, advancements such as dual electron beam deposition further refine these microstructures, boosting the longevity of TBCs under thermal cycling conditions.
+Moreover, advancements such as dual electron beam deposition incorporates two electron beam guns which enable higher productivity in the coating chamber.

 Related: What is Physical Vapor Deposition (PVD)?